devbomb/Dive-Bomb/Documentation/HowTo/CreatingLevels.md

     the level's name(as defined in the PlayerSpawn's parameters), but this is not enforced.

-# How it works: MapImporter and TBLoader
+# How it works: FuncGodotMapImporter

 When creating levels for Dive Bomb, there is no need to click a "build" button to convert your map to a `.tscn`.
 Instead, the map files get automatically